OH-BugHit/BM/scripts/readme.md

 # How to add new models to Breakable Machine

-This readme-file goes trough the process of adding new model to the game
+This readme-file goes trough the process of adding new model to the game (to the site, so this is for our own use).
 </br>

 These scripts will create thumbnail pictures and json-files.
 Also generate_type2.py will alter resolution of original pictures to have max 512px width and height.